 All accepted applicants are required to complete certain requirements prior to clinical placement and are responsible for the associated costs.
 Details about pre-placement requirements will be emailed to you once you accept your offer of admission.

-- Radiation Therapy
+- Medical Radiation Technologist, Radiation Therapy MRT (T)

-- Community and Teaching Hospitals
+- Community and Teaching Hospitals, and Regional Cancer Centres

 - Independent Diagnostic Imaging Centres, Doctors’ Offices

 Graduates of the MRSc Radiography and Radiation Therapy specializations are required and eligible to write the certification examinations of the Canadian Association of Medical Radiation Technologists (CAMRT).
 All employers in Ontario require registration by the College of Medical Radiation and Imaging Technologists of Ontario (CMRITO) and the CAMRT exam is the approved examination of the CMRITO.
 Other provinces may also have their own registration or licensing processes.

 Additionally, graduates may select to write the American certification examinations of the American Registry of Radiologic Technologists (ARRT).
 Upon certification with CAMRT, CMRITO and/or ARRT, the Radiographer or Radiation Technologist may become a member of several professional associations dedicated to the promotion and development of the profession and the practice of Radiologic Technologists.